Abhishek12430/Appzeto2/README.md

 **Appzepto** is a real-time chat application built using the MERN stack and Socket.io.
 It allows users to send text messages and images instantly, providing a seamless messaging experience.
 This project was developed to understand the challenges of real-time communication in web applications and to improve full-stack development skills.

 ---
+#  there at time of login click the refresh button of browser (it taking time )

 ## Problem Statement
 During development, I faced several key challenges: